-How could you possibly go broke after winning more than $400 million?
+How could you possibly go broke after winning hundreds of million of dollars?
 It’s a lot easier than you may think…

-With Thursday’s Mega Millions jackpot sitting at around $445 million ($277.6 million if you take the lump sum), many people are wondering what life would be like with all that money.
+With the next Mega Millions jackpot estimated at $1.6 billion ($904 million if you take the lump sum), many people are wondering what life would be like with all that money.

-But really, what if money suddenly fell out of sky and into your life?
+But really, what if money suddenly fell out of the sky and into your life?
 Maybe you win the lottery, or you get an injury settlement or maybe an inheritance.
-And while a $500 million jackpot is rare, there are all kinds of different situations in which you could be left with a lot more money than you’re used to.
+And while a $1.6 billion jackpot is rare, there are all kinds of different situations in which you could be left with a lot more money than you’re used to.

 When money shows up out of thin air, most of us have no clue how to handle it.
 And very often, it quickly burns a hole in our pocket.

-Now the odds of winning big money have gotten even worse as lottery officials recently tweaked the Mega Millions and Powerball formulas so that customers have a greater chance to win smaller prizes instead of tens of millions of dollars, according to the Washington Post.
+Now the odds of winning big money have gotten even worse as lottery officials not long ago tweaked the Mega Millions and Powerball formulas so that customers have a greater chance to win smaller prizes instead of tens of millions of dollars, according to the Washington Post.

 Be careful how you spend all that money!